ginesgg3/ginesgg3/Master's degree (Physiscs of materials)/Caracterización estructural estática y dinámica de materiales; difractometría y espectroscopía vibracional/Presentation.md

-In this folder you can see the work on materials characterization using diffractometry and vibrational spectroscopy.
+In this folder you can see my work on materials characterization using diffractometry and vibrational spectroscopy.